Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 To migrate data to TiDB Cloud once and for all, choose both Existing data migration and Incremental data migration, which ensures data consistency between the source and target databases.

-You can use physical mode or logical mode to migrate existing data.
+You can use physical mode or logical mode to migrate existing data and incremental data.

 Physical mode is available for TiDB clusters deployed on AWS and Google Cloud.